rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.5.0–2.6.5
     </p>
     <dd>
-        The section of the Rancher UI where you manage Helm chart repositories.
+        The section of the Rancher UI where you manage Helm charts and Helm chart repositories.
 In earlier versions of Rancher, this section was called <i>Catalogs</i>.
 In later versions, it is called <i>Apps</i>.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Apps, Catalogs</i>